yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 ### About the published TF tree

-Here is the complete TF tree maintained by different nodes as well as descriptions of each frame :
+Here is the complete TF tree maintained by different nodes as well as descriptions of each frame (default frame names) :

 ```bash
 utm